FTEdianiaK/chocolate-bars/README.md

 **Q: Can you make this for [minecraft version here] on [mod loader here]?**

 A: I could, but probably won't.
 This is a personal project of mine that I made in my own spare time, so unless I want/need it I'll probably won't update/downgrade it.
 You're free to do it yourself though, I'll gladly put it up here.

+**Q: Will you add Essential to your modpack?**

+A: No, I won't.
+I don't really like that they're close-sourced and add their own analytics.
+If you like this mod's features, I can recommend these alternatives:
+  - **Proximity voice chat** - Plasmo Voice - already in the modpack
+  - **Cosmetics** - Cosmetica - and it's free, plus already in the modpack
+  - **Server hosting** - [MCSS](https://www.mcserversoft.com/) - I personally use this with [Radmin VPN](https://www.radmin-vpn.com/), it's quite easy and user-friendly, supports lots of stuff, doesn't just mess about with your port forwarding and ISP

+**Q: Does this modpack support [Replay mod](https://modrinth.com/mod/replaymod)?**

+A: Yes, it should be, I tested this on v1.1.0.
+If you plan on using it along with Plasmo Voice, be sure to grab [this addon](https://modrinth.com/mod/pv-addon-replaymod/) (if you want your voice in the replay recording).

 ### Credits